One unit of credit equals four semester hours.

 BUS 453 Organization Behavior

 Course explores human behavior in organizations, using a "micro" level focus to investigate issues affecting individual behavior, interpersonal relations, groups and organizations.
 Students work in a variety of small groups and participate in experiential learning designs.
-Prerequisites: BUS 250, SOC 315 recommended.
-Fall Term, evening; Spring Term, day.
+Prerequisites: BUS 250.

 BUS 454 Leadership

 An examination of various leadership, managerial and administrative concepts and philosophies.
 The course places emphasis on the development of attitudes and values appropriate to professional management.
 The course uses an action learning approach to integrate the various theories and concepts presented.
-Prerequisites: BUS 250, SOC 315, or consent of the instructor.
+Prerequisites: BUS 250 or consent of the instructor.
 Spring Term.

 This capstone course focuses on the management of organizations in today’s global environment.
 Emphasis is placed on the understanding of business strategy and how it is formulated, implemented and analyzed.
 Group decision making, case analysis and simulation are integral to the learning process.
 The class culminates with group presentations on the strategy developed and executed as part of the strategy game.
 Prerequisite: all business core courses.
 Evening.